Ed-Ls/Ed-Ls/README.md

 # Hi I'm Eden 👋 🌈

-- 🔥  I'm a Fulstack Developer, Frontend oriented (React / Typescript), also using .Net or Node.js for the backend,
+- 🔥  I'm a Fullstack Developer, Frontend oriented (React / Typescript), also using .Net or Node.js for the backend,

 - 📈  I've huge interest for product issues & have a user-first approach,